-• Graduate advisory / thesis examination committee is the responsible party.
+The graduate advisory / dissertation examination committee is the responsible party.

-- Achievement will be measured at the completion of a student's program during the thesis defense, scored using a rubric. - This is a direct measure of student learning. - Ability to think critically will be evaluated through oral questions posed by a thesis examination committee.
+- Achievement will be measured at the completion of a student's program during the dissertation defense, scored using a rubric. - This is a direct measure of student learning. - Ability to think critically will be evaluated through oral questions posed by a thesis examination committee.
 The length of the defense and number and type of issues and scenarios posed to the student to evaluate critical thinking ability will be subject to the committee's discretion based on the student's background and research focus and responses to questions. - The rubric used for scoring is attached to this assessment plan.

-- Acceptable: 70% of M.S. students defending their thesis will score "proficient" or greater. - Ideal: All of the M.S. students defending their thesis will score "proficient" or greater.
+- Acceptable: 70% of PhD students defending their dissertation will score "proficient" or greater. - Ideal: All of the PhD students defending their dissertation will score "proficient" or greater.